Signed in as:

 filler@godaddy.com

-See Figure 1 Map Full Via Francigena from Canterbury, England and Figure 2 Map Via Francigena Italy from Saint Bernard Pass, Switzerland.
-Figure 3.
-Via Francigena Signage, Figure 4 Saint Bernard Pass Starting Point, Figure 5 Tuscany Vineyards, and Figure 6 Pilgrims in Rome
+(See below for Figure 1 Map Full Via Francigena from Canterbury, England; Figure 2 Map Via Francigena Italy; Figure 3 Saint Bernard Pass, Switzerland Start; Figure 4.
+Via Francigena Signage, Figure 5 Pilgrims in Rome, and Figure 6 Saint Peter's Bronze Door)

 As part of the Via Francigena Italy, Jim will be accompanied by Sara Derma.